 Currently, Arrowstreet Capital has $47 billion under management for over 100 client relationships throughout North America, the United Kingdom, Europe and Australia.
 As a Graduate Student Ambassador, I was offered the chance to meet and interview Mr. Levine.
-I was interested in meeting with him because his experience in a top position at such a highly respected and developing company as Arrowstreet Capital, could give me important feedback in order to meet my aspirations in this very competitive industry.
+His experience in a top position at such a highly respected and developing company as Arrowstreet Capital provided me with important feedback to guide my aspirations in this very competitive industry.

 Interview of Ezra Levine, MSF '11 by Nikolaos Papavramidis, MSF '14

 [EL] I studied finance at Northeastern University for my undergraduate degree, graduating in 1992.
 After 17 years of work experience, I decided to study for a Master of Science in Finance at Brandeis International Business School.

 [NP] Why did you choose Brandeis IBS for your Master’s in Finance?

 [EL] I am keenly interested in international capital markets, so a primary motivation was the diversification and the international exposure Brandeis IBS provides.
 The opportunity to meet people from all parts of the globe and study cases oriented to the global environment was fantastic.

 [EL] Professor John Ballantine’s Global Economic Environment was a great class that allowed students to gain a unique global perspective on contemporary economic issues.
 In particular, I recall a class where Chinese students debated African students on the merits of the Chinese government’s claim to natural resources, in return for the Chinese government funding initiatives that were potentially beneficial to local residents.

 [NP] Could you tell us what your career path was like leading up to your current role?

 [EL] After graduation from Northeastern University, I worked as an equity trader in Mexico City.
 Then I returned to Boston to work in various money management firms until I joined Arrowstreet Capital.